DirectoryTree/ImapEngine.com/src/app/docs/laravel/usage/page.md

 When `fake` is called, a test mailbox instance will be inserted into the container, overriding the default mailbox instance.

 {% callout type="warning" title="Important" %}
-You should type-hint against ImapEngine's interfaces and not the concrete classes, so that your application is compatible with whichever instance is registered in the container.
+You should type-hint against ImapEngine's interfaces and not the concrete classes, so your application is compatible with whichever instance is registered in the container.
 {% /callout %}

 ```php